 What are wage notice requirements?

-Wage notice requirements are the legal mandates issued by each state that detail the information an employer or payroll company is obligated to provide with an employee’s pay statement.
+Wage notice requirements are legal mandates issued by each state that detail the information an employer or payroll company is obligated to provide with an employee’s pay statement.
 This information might include:

 • Gross wages